6 min read

 The by-product of this creative play becoming something which we can deem “positive”, develops secondary to an embodiment of proactive development.

-More often than not in today’s societies, we develop our egos, and resultant alter egos, reactively.
+Look at it this way: More often than not in today’s societies, we develop our egos, and resultant alter egos, reactively.
 We’re essentially just thrown out into an ego-dominated world at a very young age, and without proper guidance, we find ourselves reactively assimilating to the norm in whatever way we can.

 We want to fit in, we want to be accepted, and we react in accordance with these desires.

-We all build ourselves an ego, and at some point, we all inevitably face a time in our lives where someone, if not everyone, questions the basic construct of this ego that we have created for ourselves.
+We all build ourselves an ego, and at some point, we all inevitably face a time in our lives when someone, if not everyone, questions the basic construct of this ego that we have created for ourselves.

 Again, we just want to fit in, we just want to be accepted, and thus, the alter ego is born.

-What Is an Example of an Alter Ego?
+What is an example of an alter ego?

 Powerful examples of such an alter ego can, in fact, be found everywhere in today’s society, both reactive and proactive development.